Introduction to Hadoop Distributed File System

-Hadoop File System was developed using distributed file system design.
-It is highly fault tolerant and holds large amount of data and provides ease of access.
-The files are stored across multiple machines.
-These files are stored to eliminate possible data losses in case of failure and helps make applications available to parallel processing.
-This file System is designed for storing very big files with streaming data access.
+Hadoop File System was mainly developed for using distributed file system design.
+It is highly fault tolerant and holds huge amount of data sets and provides ease of access.
+The files are stored across multiple machines in a systematic order.
+These stored files are stored to eliminate all possible data losses in case of failure and helps make applications available for parallel processing.
+This file System is designed for storing very large amount of files with streaming data access.

 Features of HDFS